Sumirmat97/ReminderApp/README.md

 Using the setting the user can select their default title, time to remind and notification tone.

+The app also works on tablets. minSDKversion = 21 (Android 5 Lollipop).

 As of now the images along with the reminders are random pics.

 version 1: Complete.